mistralai/platform-docs-public/docs/contribute.md

 pnpm build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+Make sure everything compiles successfully in this step.
+This will be exactly how we build in production.

 ### Troubleshoot
 - Make sure URLs starts with `https://` or `http://`, otherwise it will look for the relative paths in the repo.